top-sim/topsim/docs/source/index.rst

-Telescope OPerations Simulator (TopSim) is a simulation framework built to evaluate planning and scheduling paradigms for large-scale telescope operations, such as the Square Kilometre Array (SKA).
+Telescope OPerations Simulator (TopSim) is a simulation framework built to evaluate planning and scheduling paradigms for lublrge-scale telescope operations, such as the Square Kilometre Array (SKA).